-Fig 2: Head Stock of Lathe Before and After Modification
+Fig. 2: Head Stock of Lathe before and After Modification

 In the proposed method an L-joint is added as a fixture i.e. it gives the raw material a rightangle (perpendicular) inclination which is required for the work to be carried out on workpiece (figure 2).
-Hence it saves a lot of time in hammering which is carried out presently,the added advantage is it also reduces raw material vibrations drastically which helps surface finish.
-Likewise insmooth design modification in the head stock improves theperformance and reduces the time and it also helps in improvement of productivity therebyprofits.
+Hence it saves a lot of time in hammering which is carried out presently, the added advantage is it also reduces raw material vibrations drastically which helps insmooth surface finish.
+Likewise design modification in the head stock improves the performance and reduces the time and it also helps in improvement of productivity therebyprofits.

-4.7.2 Tail stock
+4.7.2 Tail Stock

-Tail stock is one of the important parts in lathe which holds the tool bit. machine designmodification in the tail stock reduces the time for movement of tool as the movement becomes faster and easier which in turn reduces the lead time.
+Tail stock is one of the important parts in lathe machine which holds the tool bit.
+A designmodification in the tail stock reduces the time for movement of tool as the movementbecomes faster and easier which in turn reduces the lead time.
 The fast movement of tool bitcauses the reduction of time.

-Fig 3: Tail Stock of the Lathe Before and After Modification

-In the proposed method conventional rotating wheel is replaced with gears (gear trains)mechanism which helps the drill bit to move fast by simple rotations as the horizontalmovement of drill bit will be faster comparably(figure.3).
+Fig. 3: Tail Stock of the Lathe before and after Modification In the proposed method conventional rotating wheel is replaced with gears (gear trains)mechanism which helps the drill bit to move fast by simple rotations as the horizontalmovement of drill bit will be faster comparably(figure.3).
 Hence with the proposed methodof design modification a lot of time can be saved which in turn increases productivity and profits.

-5.0 Results and Discussions
+5 Results and Discussions

-5.1 Verification and validation of design
+5.1Verification and Validation of design

-Modification in head stock and tail stock by thorough analysis of design modification, thevariation in the process was minimized by using 5 S technique, design modification and Kanban led to minimized lead time and effective utilization of labour which in turn increasedprofit margin.
+Modification in head stock and tail stock by thorough analysis of design modification, the variation in the process was minimized by using 5 S technique, design modification and Kanban led to minimized lead time and effective utilization of labour which in turn increased profit margin.